THE POPES' WALLS

 Many original buildings still look old, despite alterations have been carried out over the years, and looking through open windows of private houses you'll see how some ceilings are still crossed by wooden beams.

-As mentioned in page 1, for a very long time this district has been populated mainly by taverns and hostels for the many foreigners who stayed here: pilgrims, merchants, students and, especially in the 18th and 19th centuries, travellers.
-Today, due to the nearby presence of St.Peter's, this trend has remained substantially unmodified.
+For a very long time, this district has been crowded mainly with taverns and hostels for foreigners such as pilgrims, merchants, students and, especially over the 18th and 19th centuries, travellers; today such trend has remained substantially unmodified.

-Just past the small Fountain of the Tiaras, which mimics the old papal headgear (see details in Fountains, part II page 4 and picture in The Rioni, Borgo), besides St.Peter's Square, there is another wide passage through the wall [map ref.
-4]: a large inscribed plaque above the left archway informs us that Pius IV opened it in 1563 for the many pilgrims who reached the city along via Angelica, the long straight road ahead, which ran northbound, merging into the Cassian Way about 2½ Km - 1½ miles off this spot.
-The other twin archway was opened in 1933, for traffic reasons.
+Just past the small Fountain of the Tiaras, which mimics the traditional papal headgear (see details in Fountains, part II page 4 and picture in The Rioni, Borgo), just before St.Peter's Square, a further double archway connects the two sides of the Passetto wall [map ref.
+4]; one of the two archways was opened by Pius IV in 1563, as a large inscribed plaque says, for the benefit of the many pilgrims who reached the city along via Angelica, the long and straight road that reaches this spot; by the time it was opened, via Angelica ran straight ahead, merging into the Cassian Way about 2½ km - 1½ mi further north.
+The other twin archway was opened in 1933, merely for traffic reasons.

 Here the Passetto meets the modern boundary of the Vatican City.

-But if you walk beyond the large newspaper kiosk, in the narrow space between the columns and the wall, just before the small Vatican Post Office, you will see a further gate, closed by a large door and overlooked on each side by a square tower: this is Porta Viridaria [map ref.
+If you walk beyond the large newspaper kiosk, in the narrow space between the columns and the wall, called ricciolo d'Italia ("Italian curl") because it is a curved narrow strip of Italian territory that wedges into the foreign country) just before the small Vatican Post Office, on the right you will notice a further gate, closed by a large door and overlooked on each side by a square tower: this is Porta Viridaria [map ref.
 5].

-In the Middle Ages this was the only official gate of the Passetto; its name comes from the Latin viridis ("green"), referring to the Vatican's gardens that once were beyond this door.
+During the Middle Ages, this was the only official gate of the Passetto, although it is not known when exactly it was opened; its name comes from the Latin viridis ("green"), referring to the Vatican's gardens that once were beyond this door.
 It was also called Porta San Pellegrino, from the many pilgrims who entered the city on this side of town.
-Other names it took through the years were Porta degli Svizzeri ("Swiss Gate"), from the nearby barracks of the Vatican's Swiss Guard and - amazingly - Porta Merdaria ("Shitty Gate"!), an infamous nickname which sounds like a pun, likely corrupting its first name chosen by the local commoners.
-Above the archway is one of pope Alexander VI's coat of arms, dated 1492, the year of his election when he likely had the gate restored, although later on it was forever closed.
+Other names it took through the years were Porta degli Svizzeri ("Swiss Gate"), from the nearby barracks of the Vatican's Swiss Guard and, amazingly, Porta Merdaria ("Shitty Gate"!), an infamous nickname which may likely be a corruption of its official name.
+Above the archway hangs the coat of arms of pope Alexander VI, dated 1492, the same year of his election, when he likely had the gate refurbished; about seventy years later it was closed, and was never used again.